 After you file a patent application, you will wait between 6 months to 3 years to know if you can get a patent.
 At that time, the United States Patent and Trademark Office (USPTO) will review your patent application and may reject your patent application.
 An office action will explain the reasons for the rejection.
 What do you do now?

 So, what is an office action?
 An office action is a written explanation of an examiner’s review of your patent application.
-In the office action, the examiner may object to, reject, or allow the patent application.
+The examiner may object to, reject, or allow the patent application in the office action.
 There are several types and responses to them:

 - Filing receipt